Furniture as Extension, Not Feature

 Movable furniture is added only where needed.

 Too many pieces fragment the space and introduce instability.
-Built elements create structure without clutter, following the same logic found in Fixtures as Architecture.
+Built elements create structure without clutter — Fixtures as Architecture in the Bathroom shows the same principle working indoors.

 Tables and Placement